trovster/fitness-visualisations/README.md

 # Fitness Components

 This provides two Web Components for fitness visualisations.
-The default ring design is inspired by Apple Fitness.
-You can use a fully featured card or just the rings.
+You can use a fully featured “fitness card” or just the activity rings on their own.
+The default activity ring design is inspired by Apple Fitness.

 ## Installation